 The Kantian claim, then, is that an action is morally wrong if and only if its maxim cannot be universalized without practical contradiction.
-This biconditional is an open invitation to provide counterexamples: actions that are not wrong even though their maxims aren't universalizable, and actions that are wrong, though their maxims are universalizable.
-If either sort can be found, pure practical reason isn't a reliable guide in moral thought, and content scepticism is reaffirmed in the face of the Kantian conception of reason.
-For the first kind of counterexample, Simon Blackburn (1998) suggests the following maxim: I will pay my credit card bills at the end of every month in order to avoid late charges.
-There seems to be nothing wrong with such maxim or resulting action.
-Yet if everyone acted on it, credit card companies would go out of business (since they make their profit out of late charges), with the result that it would be impossible for anyone to pay their credit card bills.
+This biconditional is an open invitation to provide counterexamples: actions that are not wrong even though their maxims aren’t universalizable, and actions that are wrong, though their maxims are universalizable.
+If either sort can be found, pure practical reason isn’t a reliable guide in moral thought, and content scepticism is reaffirmed in the face of the Kantian conception of reason.
+For the first kind of counterexample, suppose (contrary to fact, as it turns out) that credit card companies only make a profit from interest and late fees.
+Simon Blackburn (1998) considers the following maxim: I will pay my credit card bills at the end of every month in order to avoid paying interest and late fees.
+There seems to be nothing wrong with such a maxim or resulting action.
+Yet if everyone acted on it, credit card companies would go out of business (on our assumption), with the result that it would be impossible for anyone to pay their credit card bills.

 For the second kind, Jesse Prinz suggests that